pepmartinez/keuss/docusaurus/docs/01-about.md

 Keuss ended up being a somewhat *serverless* queue system, where the *server* or common parts are bare storage systems such as redis or mongodb.
 There is no need for any extra *keuss server* in between clients and storage (although an actual `keuss-server` does exist, serving a different purpose on top of plain keuss).
 Thus, all keuss actually lays at the *client* side.

-As time passed more complex backens were added to cater for more specific needs:
+As time passed more complex backends were added to cater for more specific needs:

-* Starting with `v1.5.2` a new backend based on buckets was added to break the latency and throughput barrier imposed by mongodb insert and update/remove: several elements are packed ina singel mongodb document, thus providing a much greater throughput; the price to pay is a slightly worse durability on catasthrophic events (see [here](/docs/usage/buckets))
+* Starting with `v1.5.2` a new backend based on buckets was added to break the latency and throughput barrier imposed by mongodb insert and update/remove: several elements are packed in a single mongodb document, thus providing a much greater throughput; the price to pay is a slightly worse durability on catastrophic events (see [here](/docs/usage/buckets))
-* On `v1.6.0` Pipelines were added: pipelines are based on queues where moving elements to one queue to another is totally atomic, thus allowing the creation of ETL-like graphs where moving from oen queue to the next is perfectly transcational (element guaranteed to end up in exactly one queue) (see [here](/docs/usage/pipelines/about))
+* On `v1.6.0` Pipelines were added: pipelines are based on queues where moving elements to one queue to another is totally atomic, thus allowing the creation of ETL-like graphs where moving from oen queue to the next is perfectly transactional (element guaranteed to end up in exactly one queue) (see [here](/docs/usage/pipelines/about))
 * On `v1.7.0` a new `mongo-stream` backend was added, which sits in between *job queue* (ie, a consume operation removes the message from queue) and *event stream* (ie, a single message can be consumed more than once).
-It is not a pure stream in the sense than the nuber of possible consumers is limited (nd somewhat predefined), but it provides event funcionality for free if you already use mongodb, without having to add and maintain another subsystem (see [here](/docs/usage/streaming/stream-mongo))
+It is not a pure stream in the sense than the number of possible consumers is limited (and somewhat predefined), but it provides event functionality for free if you already use mongodb, without having to add and maintain another subsystem (see [here](/docs/usage/streaming/stream-mongo))
 * On `v2.0.0` a new `postgres` backend was added, to support [postgresql](https://www.postgresql.org) as a RDBM backend for your queues.
-PErformance is not as stellar as it is with `mongodb` or `redis` (it's abot 10%-20% of that of `mongodb`) but it's functionally complete, so it's a valid option if you already have `postgresql` deployed and you performance needs are moderate;

-  You can still operate at a few hundred queue-ops/sec, which is still quite impressive given the features you get: persistence, durability, HA, retries, scheduling...
+Performance is not as stellar as it is with `mongodb` or `redis` (it's abot 10%-20% of that of `mongodb`) but it's functionally complete, so it's a valid option if you already have `postgresql` deployed and you performance needs are moderate; You can still operate at a few hundred queue-ops/sec, which is still quite impressive given the features you get: persistence, durability, HA, retries, scheduling...